Justineo/vue-awesome/README.md

 ## Heads up

+### Importing the souce version

-If you are using `vue-cli` to create your project and you want to use the untranspiled component (import `vue-awesome/components/Icon` rather than import `vue-awesome` directly, to optimize bundle size), the `webpack` template may exclude `node_modules` from files to be transpiled by Babel (see [#7](https://github.com/Justineo/vue-awesome/issues/7), [#13](https://github.com/Justineo/vue-awesome/issues/13)).
+If you are using `vue-cli` to create your project and you want to use the untranspiled component (import `vue-awesome/components/Icon` rather than import `vue-awesome` directly, to optimize bundle size, which is recommended), the `webpack` template may exclude `node_modules` from files to be transpiled by Babel (see [#7](https://github.com/Justineo/vue-awesome/issues/7), [#13](https://github.com/Justineo/vue-awesome/issues/13)).
 To fix this problem, try change `build/webpack.base.conf.js` like this:

-For Webpack1:
+For webpack@1.x:

 ```diff
       {